SeanKilleen/seankilleen.github.io/_posts/2012-04-30-psa-ibm-maximo-7-1-user-guide-is-now-the-product-reference-guide-field-notes.markdown

 ---
 Subject says it all.

-I was looking for the IBM Maximo 7.1 User's Guide (as there appeared to be one for 6.2.1) and I was having a lot of difficulty finding it, until I found this little ditty on [an IBM Resources page](http://www.ibm.com/developerworks/wikis/display/maximo/Related+Resources):
+I was looking for the IBM Maximo 7.1 User's Guide (as there appeared to be one for 6.2.1) and I was having a lot of difficulty finding it, until I found this little ditty on [an IBM Resources page][IBM Resources Page]:

 >Looking for the Maximo Asset Management 7.1 User's Guide?
 It is replaced with the Product Reference Guide.